 one fault has presented itself and I would recommend this machine to

 anyone wishing to work the finest muslin or the stoutest cloth.

-It is Possible that the first sewing machines that Collier's sold were the Whight & Mann Excelsior followed by the Collier hexagonal machine from the Royal Sewing Machine Co of Birmingham and then serpentine Princess possibly by Jones.
+It is Possible that the first sewing machines that Collier's sold under their own name were the Whight & Mann Excelsior followed by the Collier machines from the Royal Sewing Machine Co of Birmingham and then serpentine Princess possibly by Jones.
 They then started importing and buying from agents selling a whole range of Collier sewing machines from all over the world.